 4. A big part of being a scientist is using what you already know about your subject to predict what you think will happen in your project and to justify scientifically why you think so.
+State a hypothesis based on research, background information or an observed pattern of events.
 (PP2)